Stealing and Coveting

 Take about a minute in silence with eyes closed so that each person can speak to our Lord about their own particular cares and concerns.

-You shall not covet your neighbor’s house.
+Exodus 20:17: You shall not covet your neighbor’s house.
 You shall not covet your neighbor’s wife, his male or female slave, his ox or donkey, or anything that belongs to your neighbor.
-(Ex 20:17)

-For where your treasure is, there also will your heart be.
-(Mt 6:21)
+Matthew 6:21: For where your treasure is, there also will your heart be.

-Blessed are the poor in spirit, for theirs is the Kingdom of Heaven (Matthew 5:3).
+Matthew 5:3: Blessed are the poor in spirit, for theirs is the Kingdom of Heaven.

-Blessed are the clean of heart, for they will see God (Matthew 5:8).
+Matthew 5:8: Blessed are the clean of heart, for they will see God.

-The Leader invites everyone to listen prayerfully as the following prayer is prayed aloud:
+The Leader invites everyone to listen prayerfully as the leader prays the following prayer aloud:

 Dear Lord, we thank You for the abundant blessings You have bestowed upon us.
 We thank You first for the spiritual gifts You have given us, especially the gift of faith we have in You and the gift of charity You have given us to share with others.